mrkaleArduinoLib/gbj_appdata/README.md

 * **bool isNew()**: The method determines whether the data item's value differs from currently stored, i.e., whether it is new.
 * **bool isEvent()**: The method decides whether the data item is available for eventing from value of event flag.
 * **bool isPub()**: The method decides whether the data item is available for publishing.
-* **void pubReset([bool force = false])**: The method redefines the data item as unknown, if the input argument is true.
-The input argument is used usually by the item constructor only.
-Flag `force` determines that the data item should be reset in either case.
+* **void pubReset([bool force = false])**: The method redefines the data item as published, i.e., it is suppressed farther publishing without setting a value.
+If the input argument is true, the data item is reset by method `reset()` as well.
 * **void pubInit()**: It marks the data item that it is allowed for publishing.
 * **void always()**: It marks the data item that it should be published regardless of the change of its value.
 * **void change()**: It is counterpart for the previous method and marks the data item that it should be published only after changing its value from recently published one.